- Project Showcase

 - When you first enter the Symposium room, your video will also be turned off.
 You are welcome to turn your video on at any time by clicking on the video icon in the bottom left corner.
 If you have network connectivity issues, we recommend stopping your video feed.

 - We strongly encourage you to include your pronouns next to your name.
 You can adjust your name by clicking “Participants” in the bottom center of Zoom and then hovering over your name and clicking “More” and “Rename”.
 You have the option to enter your name as you would like to be called during the Symposium, and you can add your pronouns.
 Note that if you leave and re-join the Zoom, you will need to adjust your name each time.
 You can also adjust your settings in Zoom so that your pronouns always display.
 Learn how to do that here.

 You can also join the Symposium Zoom from your phone two ways.

 - You can either dial in using the phone number provided with the One Tap number that will be in the Zoom information provided prior to the Symposium.
 This video explains how to dial in.

 - Or, you can access the Symposium via the Zoom app on your phone.
 Simply click the app and enter in the meeting ID and password provided to you prior to the Symposium.
 Or, simply click the link and launch meeting and it will open in the Zoom app.
 This tutorial explains how to access Zoom via a phone.

 All attendees are encouraged to participate during the Symposium both on Zoom and through the Youtube livestream.

-- Attendees can ask questions using the chat function on Zoom, or use the raise hand function and wait for the moderator to call on them.
+- If you are attending via Zoom, you can ask questions using the chat function on Zoom and raise their hand (in the “Reactions” list on the bottom of the screen) and wait for the moderator to call on them.

 Interpretation and Closed Captions